Table of Content

 Weakened

 A creature is Wounded while below 50% of of its maximum Hit Points, and retains the condition until it recover Hit Points above 50% of it maximum.
-This condition does nothing by itself, but some mechanics interact with Wounded creatures.
+This condition does nothing by itself, but some abilities are affected by this condition.